wpengine/hwptoolkit/docs/explanation/routing.md

 ## Solution #1: File System Routers

 Modern front-end frameworks all have various ways you can define the routes of your application.
 Most have settled on some form of file-system based routing.
 These opinionated routing systems expect to be the source of source of truth for routing.
-This

 > [!NOTE]
 > Gatsby is one of the few (only?) where you can programmatically connect content from a CMS to a template.
 A sadly under-valued feature.
 Though this can be finagled in to many frameworks using rewrites or other methods as we will discuss.